Ukraine takes Russia to court, but Moscow’s representatives are a no-show

-“When confronted by such open illegality, is this court utterly powerless to stop it?” asked Harold Hongju Koh, one of the attorneys that represent Ukraine, in court on Monday.
+“When confronted by such open illegality, is this court utterly powerless to stop it?” asked Harold Hongju Koh, one of the attorneys representing Ukraine, in court Monday.

 “The answer,” he said, “must be ‘no.’ ”

 Ukraine seeks an emergency order that would require Russia to halt its invasion.
-Last Tuesday, ICJ President Joan E. Donoghue urged Russia’s foreign minister to “act in such a way” that a court order — which may come within days — can “have its appropriate effects.”
+On March 1, ICJ President Joan E. Donoghue urged Russia’s foreign minister to “act in such a way” that a court order — which may come within days — can “have its appropriate effects.”
 In theory, any breaches could end up at the U.N.
-Security Council, which may “decide upon measures to be taken to give effect to the judgment,” according to the U.N. charter.
+Security Council, which may “decide upon measures to be taken to give effect to the judgment,” according to the U.N.
+Charter.

-But as one of five permanent members of the Security Council, Russia would probably be able to veto any such measures, rendering the ICJ ruling largely symbolic.
+But as one of five permanent members of the Security Council, Russia would probably be able to veto any such measures, rendering an ICJ ruling largely symbolic.

 The case centers on Russia’s official explanation for its invasion of Ukraine, which Putin has said is intended to ensure the “denazification” of Ukraine and end a “genocide” in the country’s east.
 There is no evidence to support Russia’s claims.